Fedayo/Retail-Store-Sales-Dashboard-Project/README.md

-# Retail Sales Analysis Dashboard
+# Retail Store Sales Analysis Dashboard
 This project focuses on analyzing retail sales data using Excel, SQL, and Power BI.
 The dashboard provides insights such as an overall sales overview, identification of top-performing products, and regional sales breakdown.

 The project demonstrates the use of data analysis tools for extracting, transforming, and visualizing sales data, providing actionable insights for business decision-making.

 ## Dataset
 The dataset contains the following columns:
 - `orderID`: Unique identifier for each order.
 - `customerID`: Unique identifier for each customer.
 - `orderDate`: The date the order was placed.